sajidahmed21/Poppin/deliverables/iteration-02.plan.md

 ### Goals and tasks

-__1) Develop the following screens, which exhibit the primary features of our application:__
+*Ordered based on priority (from most to least)*

+* __User Interface:__ Develop primary screens that are part of the main flow(s) of the application.
+These include:

  * __*Discover* page__ - which shows both a list and a map view of nearby events.
-This will be the home screen of the application.
+This is the home screen of the application.

- * __*Sign in* / *Sign up* page__
- * __*Create Event* page__
+ * __*Create Event* page__ - which allows the user to create an event.
+Contains input fields for *event name*, *start date and time*, *end date and time*, *event description*, and a map interface for choosing the *location* of the event.

- * __*Event Details* page__ - which shows complete details about an event and allows the user to indicate their interest towards an event
+ * __*Event Details* page__ - which shows complete details about an event and allows the user to indicate their interest towards joining the event.
+Details for an event include all attributes mentioned above for the *Create Event* page.
- * __*Create / Join Communities* page__

-__2) Implement the following RESTful APIs using mock (hardcoded) data:__
+ * __*Communities* page__ - which allows the user to create communities, as well as search for communities based on names.

+* __RESTful APIs (with dummy data):__ Develop RESTful APIs (serving static dummy data) that are required to implement the core functionalities of our application.
+These APIs include:

+ * __*Create Event*__ - creates an *event* entity based on the *event details* passed in the request body.

+ * __*Get Nearby Events*__ - provides a list of nearby events based on the given GPS coordinates (i.e. longitude and latitude)

+ * __*Get Event Details*__ - provides complete details about an event based on a given event id.

+ * __*Sign Up*__ - onboards a new user by creating an account using the *name*, *username*, and *password* they have provided.

+ * __*Sign In*__ - enables a user to log in to their account based on their *username* and *password*.

+* __Demo Application__: Develop a working application that contains the above mentioned screens and is polished enough to be showcased in the demo video.
+Specific tasks include:

+ * Making UI elements (such buttons and maps) interactive.
+ * Ensuring proper and smooth navigation between different screens.

+* __Demo Video__: Create a video that briefly illustrates the motivation behind our application and demonstrates its core features.
+Specific tasks include:

+ * Preparing and writing out a concise script for the video.
+ * Learning to operate a basic video editing software.
- * SignIn and SignUp
+ * Recording the video and fine-tuning it for submission.
- * CreateEvent
- * GetNearbyEvents
- * GetEventDetails

-__3) Setup Database Server:__
+* __RESTful APIs (serving actual data)__: Integrate RESTful APIs with database server, and ensure real data (from the database) is being served by each of the APIs that were implemented using dummy data before.
+Explicit tasks include:

- * Write a SQL script for creating the schema based on the [schema design](designs/schema_design_v1.md)
+ * Writing a SQL script for creating the schema based on the [schema design](designs/schema_design_v1.md).
- * Integrate necessary NodeJS modules to establish connectivity with database server.

-__4) Integrate RESTful APIs mentioned in (3) with database:__

- * Write appropriate SQL queries for querying / modifying data
+ * Writing appropriate SQL queries for querying / modifying data.
- * Add any business logic required to process or further filter the data.
+ * Adding any business logic required to further process the data.

-__5) Implement the following screens, which are *nice to haves* for the demo video:__

- * __*Event chat* page__ - which allows users planning to attend an event to chat amongst each other
- * __*Invites* Page__ - which enables a user to invite other users to communities, and also to view their list of pending invites from other users

 <br>
 ### Artifacts

-* __Front end:__ Upload device screenshots of all the screens that have been completed into the [screenshots](iteration2-artifacts/screenshots) directory in our Git repository.
+* __UI Screens:__ Upload device screenshots of all the screens that have been completed into the [screenshots](iteration2-artifacts/screenshots) directory in our Git repository.

-* __Back end__: Run the [RESTful APIs tests](../server_dev/test) and verify that all of them are passing without any errors or warnings.
-Upload the test results as two `.txt` files (on for each of the test collections) into [REST-API-Test-Results](iteration2-artifacts/REST-API-Tests) directory.
+* __RESTful APIs__: Ensure __both__ set of tests (one expecting dummy data and the other expecting actual data) in [RESTful APIs tests](../server_dev/test) are passing without any errors or warnings.
+Upload the test results as two separate `.txt` files (one for each of the test collections) into [REST-API-Test-Results](iteration2-artifacts/REST-API-Tests) directory.

-* __Demo Build__: Upload a working and stable build (Android or iOS) that can be installed and run on a physical device.
-This is the build that will be used in the demo video.
-Build is to be uploaded in the [iteration2-artifacts](iteration2-artifacts) directory.
+* __Demo Application__: Upload a working and stable application (Android or iOS) that can be installed and run on a physical device.
+This build should include the following screens according to the specifications mentioned under *Goals and Tasks* above: *Discover*, *Create Event*, *Event Details*, *Communities*.
+The application file (`.apk` or `.ipa`) is to be uploaded in the [iteration2-artifacts](iteration2-artifacts) directory.

-* __Demo Video__: Upload a demo video in the [iteration2-artifacts](iteration2-artifacts) directory, and verify that it meets the following requirements:
+* __Demo Video__: Upload a demo video in the [iteration2-artifacts](iteration2-artifacts) directory that meets the following requirements:

   * Total length is maximum 3 minutes (can be 5-6 seconds longer / shorter).
   * The narration is clear and audible.
   * Includes subtitles or text that highlights keywords.
-  * Contains an introduction of about 30-45 seconds giving the audience some context about what our app addresses / solves.
+  * Contains an introduction of about 30-45 seconds giving the audience some context about what our application addresses / solves.
-  * Demonstrates the product by presenting the most common user flow(s) (roughly between 1.5 and 2 minutes).
+  * Demonstrates the product by presenting the most common user flow(s) -  (roughly between 1.5 and 2 minutes).
-  * Concludes the demo by summarizing what was presented and a brief discussing about our plans ahead.
+  * Concludes the demo by summarizing what was presented and a brief discussion about our plans ahead - (roughly between 30 and 45 seconds).